LogIN-/fluprint/README.md

 * [simon](https://github.com/genular/simon-frontend) - Automated knowledge discovery platform

 ## Reaching Out
-If you'd like to start a conversation feel free to e-mail me at [atomic@stanford.edu](mailto:atomic@stanford.edu) We would also gladly like to hear from you if you find this project useful and helpful.
+If you'd like to start a conversation feel free to e-mail me at [info@adrianatomic.com](mailto:info@adrianatomic.com) We would also gladly like to hear from you if you find this project useful and helpful.

 ## License